medhaaga/AWD-Biologging/README.md

 ## Training

-To train the classification model, including both the prediction and conformal models, for a predefined experiment setup which specifies the train and test split, use the following command:
+To train the classification model, including both the prediction and conformal models, for a predefined experiment setup that specifies the train and test split, use the following command:
 ```
 python scripts/train.py --experiment_name <experiment_name> --window_duration_percentile <window_duration_percentile> --alpha <alpha>
 ```